lavague-ai/LaVague/docs/docs/get-started/troubleshoot.md

 ## Pop-ups (log ins, cookies, CAPTCHA, etc.)

-A common problem users can have when using LaVague is a failure to get past websites pop-ups such as CAPTCHA, selecting cookies preferences or logging in.
-While we are working on improving our components abilities to deal with pop-ups, we recommend the following two possible solutions:
+A common problem users can have when using LaVague is a failure to get past website pop-ups such as CAPTCHA, accepting cookies or logging in.
+While we are working on improving our agents' abilities to deal with pop-ups, we recommend the following two possible solutions:

-### 🍪 Plugging in an existing browser session
+#### 🍪 Plugging in an existing browser session

-When you run LaVague without a `user_data_dir`, a fresh Chrome session is started, with no access to your logins, cookies preferences etc. from your usual browser session.
+When you run LaVague without a `user_data_dir`, a fresh Chrome session is started, with no access to your logins, cookies preferences, etc. from your usual browser session.

-However you can use LaVague with your usual browser session, which will avoid you needing to log in again or re-submit cookies preferences etc. which can greatly reduce the likelihood of pop-ups disrupting your experience with LaVague.
+However, you can use LaVague with your usual browser session, which will avoid you needing to log in again or re-submit cookies preferences etc. which can greatly reduce the likelihood of pop-ups disrupting your experience with LaVague.

-You can plug in your your usual browser session with the following code:
+You can plug in your usual browser session with the following code:

 ```python
 from lavague.drivers.selenium import SeleniumDriver